Sarah Scherger, M.D.

 This is especially true for children spending considerable time learning on computers and tablets.
 It's important to use break times to get in some physical activity.
 When the school day wraps up, have a plan to put away devices somewhere out of sight and engage kids in other ways.

 While the average time spent on screens is seven to 10 hours.

-The American Academy of Pediatrics recommendations for an acceptable amount of screen time are:
+The American Academy of Pediatrics recommends these acceptable amount of screen time limits:

 - No screen time for children under 2

 - One hour per day for children 2 to 12

 - Two hours per day for teens and adults

 Limiting screen time also helps parents keep a closer eye on what their children are experiencing on social media and the internet.

 While more research is needed to fully understand the effects screen time levels have on kids, parents are not off the hook.
 Screen time affects adults the same as children.
 Too much screen time puts everyone at risk of obesity, and it's linked with sleep disturbances and can affect relationships.

 For kids, especially teens, there are studies concerning the negative effects of screen time and its relationship to anxiety, depression and attention span.